AI

 Copilot Cowork uses Anthropic's Claude models as underlying AI technology.
 This raises a fair question: does my data go to Anthropic?

-- Copilot Cowork is a Microsoft product, not an Anthropic service.
-It runs entirely within the Microsoft 365 platform, under Microsoft contracts and Microsoft Enterprise Data Protection.
+• Copilot Cowork is a Microsoft product, not an Anthropic service.
+It runs within the Microsoft 365 platform under Microsoft Enterprise Data Protection.

 > Copilot Cowork vs. Claude Cowork — these are two separate products.
 Claude Cowork is Anthropic's own SaaS offering.
 Copilot Cowork is Microsoft's product that happens to use Claude models under the hood.
 Different platform, different contracts, different data processing.